A variational approximate posterior for the deep Wishart process: Introduction

 \section{Introduction}

 The successes of modern deep learning have highlighted that good performance on tasks such as image classification \citep{krizhevsky2012imagenet} requires deep models with lower layers that have the flexibility to learn good representations.
 Up until very recently, this was only possible in feature-based methods such as neural networks (NNs).
 Kernel methods did not have this flexibility because the kernel could be modified only using a few kernel hyperparameters.
 However, with the advent of deep kernel processes \citep[DKPs;][]{aitchison2020deep}, we now have deep kernel methods that offer neural-network like flexibility in the kernel / top-layer representation.
 DKPs introduce this flexibility by taking the kernel from the previous layer, then sampling from a Wishart or inverse Wishart centered on that kernel, followed by a nonlinear transformation.
 The sampling and nonlinear transformation steps are repeated multiple times to form a deep architecture.
 Remarkably, deep Gaussian processes \citep[DGPs;][]{damianou2013deep,salimbeni2017doubly}, standard Bayesian NNs, infinite-width Bayesian NNs \citep[neural network Gaussian processes or NNGPs;][]{lee2017deep,matthews2018gaussian,novak2018bayesian,garriga2018deep} and infinite NNs with finite width bottlenecks \citep{aitchison2019bigger} can be written as DKPs \citep{aitchison2020deep}.
-In e.g.\ DGPs the random variables used in variational inference are ultimately features, even though a kernel is computed as a function of the features.
-By contrast, in a DKP, there are no features \textit{at all}: the only random variables are the positive semi-definite kernel matrices themselves, which are sampled directly from distributions over positive semi-definite matrices such as the (inverse) Wishart.
+Indeed, for kernels that can be expressed in terms of operations on Gram matrices, \citet{aitchison2020deep} showed that a particular DKP, the \emph{deep Wishart process} (DWP) has a prior equivalent to a DGP's prior.
+In a DGP, the random variables inferred in variational inference are the model's intermediate features, with kernels computed as a function of these features at each layer.
+However, in a DWP, there are no features \textit{at all}: the only random variables are the positive semi-definite kernel matrices themselves, which are sampled directly from Wishart distributions: the DWP works entirely on the kernel matrices implied by the DGP's features.